-Knowing how to protect, and how to pack electronics for shipping during your home move whether across town or out of state, is a useful home moving skill to have.
+Knowing how to protect and how to pack electronics during your home move whether across town or out of state, is a useful home moving skill to have.

 So in this post, we will offer you sound advice on how to pack electronics when moving home.